solo-io/gloo/docs/content/advanced_configuration/fds_mode.md

 description: Using automatic function discovery (ie, discovering and understanding Swagger/OAS docs or gRPC reflection)
 ---

-## Motivation
 Gloo's **Function Discovery Service** (FDS) attempts to poll service endpoints for:

 * A path serving a [Swagger Document](https://swagger.io/specification/).
 * gRPC Services with [gRPC Reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) enabled.

 This means that the Gloo `discovery` pod/binary will make HTTP requests to all services known to Gloo.

 This behavior causes increased network traffic and may be undesirable if it causes unexpected behavior or logs to appear in the services Gloo is attempting to poll.

 For this reason, we may want to restrict the manner in which FDS polls services.

 Gloo allows whitelisting/blacklisting services, either by namespace or on the individual service level.

 We can use these configuration settings to restrict FDS to discover only the namespaces or individual services we choose.

+---

 ## Configuring the `fdsMode` Setting